Minimal enumeration of all possible total effects in a Markov equivalence class: Main Results

 Another prominent method for identifying the interventional density is through covariate adjustment.
 The IDA algorithms of \citet{maathuis2009estimating, perkovic17, witte2020efficient} are based on covariate adjustment for causal linear models.
-Recent results have established a necessary and sufficient graphical condition for covariate adjustment in MPDAGs, which is called the generalized adjustment criterion and generalizes the well-known back-door formula of \citet{pearl1993bayesian}.
+See \citet{perkovic20} for the generalized adjustment criterion, which is necessary and sufficient for covariate adjustment in MPDAGs and generalizes the well-known back-door formula of \citet{pearl1993bayesian}.

-\begin{theorem}[{Generalized adjustment criterion, \citealp{perkovic17,perkovic18}}] Let $\g = (V,E,U)$ be a causal MPDAG for a random vector $X$, and let $A$ and $Y$ be disjoint node sets in $\g$.
-Suppose $\g$ satisfies the identifiability condition in terms of the total effect of $A$ on $Y$ (Theorem \ref{thm:id-criterion}).
-Let $Z$ be a node set in $\g$ that is pairwise disjoint with $A$ and $Y$.